| |

 -

-that is established by an employer for the benefit of
+established by an employer for the benefit of the

-the employees.
-These plans must be established in
+employees.
+These plans must be established in conformity

-deferred until withdrawn and are deductible to the
+until withdrawn and are deductible to the employer as a

 -